RocketChat/docs-old/bots/create-and-run-a-bot/rasa-bot/README.md

 bot_rasa_1            | 2019-10-31 21:23:24 INFO     root  - Starting Rasa server on http://localhost:5005
 ```

-Open your browser and navigate to the `http://localhost:5005`.
+Open your browser and navigate to `http://localhost:5005`.
 You should see the response from the running Rasa bot:

 ```
 Hello from Rasa: 1.5.0a1